esride-nik/ExB-workshop/README.md

 The trouble is, that the webpack files on root level of the "client" folder are not part of the "exb-web-extension-repo", but are delivered with ExB.
 Now if you use NPM packages in your custom widgets that require polyfills, you have to update the webpack configs on Node JS root level.
 Please refer to the ``_webpack5-config-updates`` subfolder in this repository for sample files.

 [Originally published in the ArcGIS community.](https://community.esri.com/t5/arcgis-experience-builder-questions/npm-packages-in-experience-builder-1-8/m-p/1181885#M4574)

+## Deprecation of NPM package "xlsx"

+This package is based on the Excel tool library "SheetJS" and is no longer maintained.
+The GitHub advisory db says: "[All versions of SheetJS CE through 0.19.2 are vulnerable to "Prototype Pollution" when reading specially crafted files.
+Workflows that do not read arbitrary files (for example, exporting data to spreadsheet files) are unaffected.](https://github.com/advisories/GHSA-4r6h-8v6p-xvw6)" As we're not reading anything, I guess it's not that urgent..
+.. but maybe try out [Mr.Excel](https://www.npmjs.com/package/mr-excel) some day?

+## Cannot find ArcGIS Maps SDK for Javascript modules in Experience Builder 1.12

+The patch as suggested [here](https://community.esri.com/t5/arcgis-experience-builder-questions/cannot-find-arcgis-maps-sdk-for-javascript-module/m-p/1308587#M7620) does not work for me.
+I need to remove the ``include`` array from tsconfig.json (no whitelist means including everyting).

+Additionally, in ExB 1.12, the TypeScript definition file is missing.
+[Download from here](https://github.com/Esri/jsapi-resources/tree/main/typescript/archive), place in ``client/types`` and rename to ``arcgis-js-api.d.ts``.